C-R-T Fractionalization, Fermions, and Mod 8 Periodicity: Introduction and summary

 In this article, we mainly consider the Lorentz signature version of spacetime symmetry, such as $\SO^+(d-1,1)$ and $\Spin(d-1,1)$.
 However, the readers may wonder what is the relation between the Lorentz signature and the Euclidean signature of our theory.
 By \cite{Freed1604.06527}, the unitarity of Lorentz is equivalent to the reflection positivity of Euclidean under Wick rotation.
 The (anti)-unitary C, R, and T symmetries in Lorentz become reflection-positive C and R symmetries in Euclidean under Wick rotation.

 In \Sec{sec:Clifford}, we introduce the mathematical definitions of Dirac fermions, Weyl fermions, Majorana fermions, Majorana-Weyl fermions, charge conjugation, mirror reflection, and time reversal.
 In \Sec{sec:Dirac}, we determine the C-R-T fractionalization with the canonical CRT and its extension class for Dirac fermions in any spacetime dimension, and we find an 8-periodicity.
 In \Sec{sec:Majorana}, we determine the R-T fractionalization for Majorana fermions in any spacetime dimension $d=0,1,2,3,4\mod8$.
 We also determine the C or T fractionalization for Weyl fermions in any even spacetime dimension.
-In \Sec{sec:mass}, we discuss how the Dirac and Majorana mass terms break the symmetries C, R, or T. In \Sec{sec:domain-wall}, we study the domain wall dimensional reduction of the C-R-T fractionalization, R-T fractionalization, and fermions.
+In \Sec{sec:mass}, we determine the maximal number of Dirac and Majorana mass terms and construct them explicitly.
+We also discuss how the conventional Dirac and Majorana mass terms break the symmetries C, R, or T. In \Sec{sec:domain-wall}, we study the domain wall dimensional reduction of the C-R-T fractionalization, R-T fractionalization, and fermions.
 In \Sec{sec:conclusion}, we summarize the results in this article.